danielpintard/danielpintard/README.md

 - 👋 Hi, I’m @danielpintard
 - 👀 I’m interested in biology, particularly proteomics and genomics.
 - 🌱 I’m currently learning python along with libraries such as scipy, matplotlib, pandas and other data analysis tools.
-- 💞️ I’m looking to collaborate on data science and bioinformatics projects
+- 💞️ I’m looking to collaborate on bioinformatics/computational biology projects

 <!---